mukhal/fairseq-tagging/README.md

 ## Motivation
-Fairseq is a great tool for training seq2seq models.
+> Fairseq is a great tool for training seq2seq models.
 However, it was not meant for sequence tagging tasks such as Ner or PoS tagging, etc. This should help you utilize the full power of fairseq while using it on sequence labeling tasks.

 ## Example: Finetuning XLM-R for NER on CoNLL-2003

-### 1. Prepare Data
+### 1. prepare Data

 Prepare your data is in the following IOB format: